10 short tips from 10 founders

 What does my influencers and friends who have inspired me each in some way, have to say about their experience as founders?

-Here are their stories:
+Here are their stories and tips:

 Andris Epners // My probably most adventurous & active friend who founded and runs a mind and body fitness studio Placebo Factory in Latvia.